This Is What a Creative Hackathon For Resisting Trump Looks Like | Fast Company

 “One way to imply an ‘us’ is when he looks from side to side, we can add crowd sounds,” she says.
 “Boo or angry noises, whatever you want it to be.”

-Kathryn seizes on this moment to coax an assurance from Deborah that she’s definitely on board to deliver this animation, and Deborah commits to it.
+Jones seizes on this moment to coax an assurance from Solomon that she’s definitely on board to deliver this animation.

 What’s different about the Media Jam from any of the writers rooms or creative briefings it resembles is that the people involved are doing it for a different reason.
 It’s not for money, it’s not for prestige, and it’s not because they’ll get fired if they don’t.
 It’s because they’re committed to a cause they’re every bit as passionate about as any of those other drives, if not more so.
-Everybody is willing to give up a Saturday to apply their artistry and other skills here, and nobody is half-assing it.
+Everybody here is willing to give up a Saturday (in most cases, one of many, many Saturdays) to apply their artistry and other skills to this set of tasks, and nobody is half-assing it.

 Even the less-great ideas end up laying the groundwork for solid ones.
 At one point, someone suggests sending rubber chickens to the White House in advance of the protest, an idea that’s shot down for being too removed from the original message.
-But this concept then evolves into an initiative to get people to call the White House and cluck like a chicken, and a widespread effort to tweet ‘cluck’ at Donald Trump, possibly with the aid of a custom emoji, and to cluck when calling congresspeople demanding to see Trump’s taxes. (“Cluck Your Rep,” the idea is coined.)
+But this concept then evolves into an initiative to get people to call the White House and cluck like a chicken, which begets a widespread effort to tweet “cluck” at Donald Trump, possibly with the aid of a custom emoji, and ends up being the idea to cluck when calling congresspeople demanding to see Trump’s taxes. (“Cluck Your Rep,” is then coined.)

 An idea bubbles up about releasing a hoax tax return on April Fools Day that reveals Donald Trump is secretly the world’s most generous charity donor.
 This one is shot down for being too likely to be picked up as a pro-Trump meme.